-In 2015, the Company's main customer was EDF Polska S.A., which accounted for 14.9% of the Company's total sales (30.7% in 2014).
-Revenue from sales to this customer was generated mostly on the construction of flue gas desulfurization units for CHP plants in Gdańsk, Gdynia and Kraków.
+Also EDF Polska S.A. accounted for a considerable portion (9.5%) of total sales in 2015, although compared with the previous year (29.7%) the value of sales to this customer fell considerably.
+Revenue from sales to this customer was generated mostly on the construction of flue gas desulfurisation units for the CHP plants in Gdańsk, Gdynia and Kraków.

-Also Grupa Azoty Zakłady Azotowe Kędzierzyn S.A. had a significant share in the Company's total sales: 14.5% in 2015 (1.1% in 2014).
-Revenue from sales to this customer was generated on the construction of a new CHP plant.
+With a share of 9.3% in the RAFAKO Group's total sales in 2015 (2014: 1.1%), Grupa Azoty Zakłady Azotowe Kędzierzyn S.A. was another significant customer of the Group.
+Revenue from sales to this customer was generated on the construction of a new CHP plant at Grupa Azoty ZAK S.A.